 Instructions

-To begin, heat butter in a dutch oven over medium.
+- Heat butter in a large pot of pan (with a tight fitting lid) over medium heat.
 Add thinly sliced fennel and a pinch of salt.
-Sauté until the vegetable begins to caramelize - about 10 minutes.
-(Leave the fennel undisturbed to accelerate the process.
-Frequent stirring keeps the veggies from browning!)
+Sauté until the vegetable begins to caramelize, about 10 minutes.

-When the fennel starts browning, add the shallots, which will only take a few minutes to cook through.
+- When the fennel starts browning, add the shallots, which will only take a few minutes to cook through.
 Add the sliced garlic cloves.
 Sauté for 2 minutes.
-Add wine and stock, bay leaves, salt, pepper and red pepper flakes.
-Simmer the broth for about 5-6 minutes, until it has reduced by half.
-Add the heavy cream and cooked green mussels.
+Increase burner to medium-high and add wine and stock, bay leaves, salt, pepper and red pepper flakes.
+Simmer the broth for 5-6 minutes, until it has reduced by half.
+Reduce heat back to medium and add the heavy cream and cooked green mussels.

-Garnish with parsley.
+- Garnish with fresh diced parsley.
 Serve with lemons, grilled baguette and fries.

 - Prep Time: 5